jonseymour/florida/MARY-JANE-K.md

 # Mary, Jane and K

 At birth, there is an equal chance that either a boy or a girl will be born.
-Therefore, in a large population of 2-child families there will be the same number of boy-boy, boy-girl, girl-boy and girl-girl families, where x-y means that a child of gender x was born first, a child of gender y was born second.
+Therefore, in a large population of 2-child families there will be the same number of boy-boy, boy-girl, girl-boy and girl-girl families, where x-y means that a child of type x was born first and a child of type y was born second.

 The following helps to visualise the different type of 2-child families: